sav-che/TL-2/Authors/Schnabl, Johann Nepomuk {std. Schnabl}.md

-> [!cite] BHL link: this entry starts at [page 266](https://www.biodiversitylibrary.org/item/104077#page/280/mode/1up) of TL-2 Vol. V.
+> [!cite] BHL link: this entry starts at [page 266](https://www.biodiversitylibrary.org/page/33333405) of TL-2 Vol. V.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

-Schnabl, Johann Nepomuk (1853-1899), German (Bavarian) teacher and botanist; from 1877-1896 at the "girl's high school" at Sendling, München, from 1896-1899 at the "höhere Töchterschule" München. (*Schnabl*).
+Schnabl, Johann Nepomuk (1853-1899), German (Bavarian) teacher and botanist; from 1877-1896 at the "girl's high school" at Sendling, München, from 1896-1899 at the "höhere Töchterschule" München.
+**Abbreviated name**: *Schnabl*

 #### Herbarium and types